I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvupgradeprinter.md

 <p>If the operation succeeds, the function should return <b>TRUE</b>; otherwise, it should call SetLastError to set an error code and return <b>FALSE</b>.</p>

 ## -remarks
-<p>A <a href="NULL">printer interface DLL</a> can optionally provide a <b>DrvUpgradePrinter</b> function.
+<p>A <a href="https://msdn.microsoft.com/2a8cf38f-8e27-4e08-9c0f-5d1a4cd854ac">printer interface DLL</a> can optionally provide a <b>DrvUpgradePrinter</b> function.
 If it does, the spooler calls it for every printer when the printer driver is copied onto the system.
 This occurs when a system is upgraded from one operating system release to the next, or when an application updates a printer driver by calling the Win32 <b>AddPrinterDriver</b> function.</p>

 <p>Often, a new driver version requires registry settings that are different from those of the old version.
 The <b>DrvUpgradePrinter</b> function's purpose is to update the registry so it is compatible with the driver.
 For more information about storing printer information in the registry, see <a href="..\winddiui\nf-winddiui-drvprinterevent.md">DrvPrinterEvent</a>.</p>